aslakjs/TDT4102/README.md

   - Assignment 1 (Python to C++)

 - Dev (In Progress):
-  - Assignment 2 ~~
+  - Assignment 2:
-	- Task 1/6 complete.
+	- Task 4/6 complete~
+	- Added .vscode to repo as example how to compile multiple files with clang++ compiler for VS Code.
+  - Assignment 3:
+  - Assignment 4:

 <br><br>

 All code © Aslak Strand

-Code should be used only as a guideline for solving the assignments.
+Code should be deemed only as a potential guideline, not an exact solution.